I'll never forget the moment when

 .

-Our initial excitement had turned into uncertainty.
+Our initial enthusiasm had turned to uncertainty.

 .